simonask/werk/README.md

   This also implicitly creates a cache entry for the glob pattern, so recipes deriving their input from the glob pattern will be outdated when files are added/removed. *Note: The output directory is not included!*
+- `{ with: "input", then: expr }`: Given an input variable, chain it through `expr` to produce an output value.

 ### Chaining expressions